jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

 * Read the land use data provided as a tif (`data/CLC2018_V2020_20u1_flanders.tif`).
-* Make a quick plot
+* Make a quick plot.
+The raster is using a negative value as "nodata", consider setting the minimum value for the color scale to 0.
 * What is the resolution of this raster?
 * What is the CRS?